hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
-- Set initial trade amount to trade total of ~$0.50 based on current conditions
-- Fix trade amount calculation to work with increased trade minimum of $0.50
 - Add projected STR profit if in accumulate mode
-- Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site
 - Removed view-only API keys and must restore if required
 - Verify calculation of profit (seems wrong)
 - Tradable USDT balance is slightly below expected (noticed in accumulate mode)